leonmavr/zeitkatze/README.md

 ```
 make clean
 ```
 You can use it by simply running the executable.
-Colors are enabled by default and seconds are measured with a precision of two decimals:
+It accepts certain command line options described in the table below.
 ```
 ./zeitkatze
 ```

-It supports the following command line options

 | Short specifier | Long specifier            | Argument type | Default | Description                                                                              |
 |:--------------- |:--------------------------|:--------------|:--------|:-----------------------------------------------------------------------------------------|